Get exclusive member benefits & effect social change. Join Today

-Doctors are not entirely sure what causes motor tic disorder and why some children develop it earlier than others.
-It’s thought that chronic motor tic disorder may be the result of physical or chemical abnormalities in the brain.
+Doctors aren’t entirely sure what causes motor tic disorder or why some children develop it earlier than others.
+Some think chronic motor tic disorder may be the result of physical or chemical abnormalities in the brain.

 People with chronic motor tic disorder may display the following symptoms:

-Tics may be made worse by the following:
+Tics may be made worse by:

-Children who develop chronic motor tic disorder between the ages of 6 and 8 usually do very well.
-Their symptoms typically stop in four to six years without treatment.
-Older children who develop the condition and continue to experience symptoms in their 20s may not outgrow the tic disorder.
-In those cases it may become a life-long condition.
+Children who develop the condition when they’re older and continue to experience symptoms in their 20s may not outgrow the tic disorder.
+In those cases, it may become a lifelong condition.

 Written by: Kimberly Holland